redis-rs/redis-rs/README.md

 you can use the `Json` wrapper from the [redis-macros](https://github.com/daniel7grant/redis-macros/#json-wrapper-with-redisjson) crate.

+## Webassembly Support

+redis-rs tests that webassembly succesfully builds for the sync client work, but today async support isn't enabled, and the webassembly builds aren't tested against a database.

 ## Development

 To test `redis` you're going to need to be able to test with the Redis Modules, to do this